 If you are looking for less expensive options such as hostels or guest houses, TripAdvisor is your best resource or refer to this list of Chiang Mai guesthouses, most of which are not featured anywhere else online.

 As always, thank you for reading.
-If you found this helpful in deciding where to stay in Chiang Mai I would be grateful if you could use the Agoda link below or my travel booking page so I may receive a small commission that helps me keep this site running.
+If you found this helpful in deciding where to stay in Chiang Mai I would be grateful if you could use the Agoda link below so I can receive a small commission that helps me keep this site running.